greymd/NASA-HTTP/README.md

 * [NASA_access_log_Jul95.gz](https://github.com/greymd/NASA-HTTP/raw/main/NASA_access_log_Jul95.gz)

 Those files has been distributed under the statement "The traces may be freely redistributed." at the original source (as of December 7th 2021).
-If there is any change in the above statement, this repository is also expected to be terminated.
+Therefore, they are distributed on this repository.
+However, if there is any change in the above statement, this repository is also expected to be terminated.

 ## Background